rjleveque/ImplicitAMR-paper/README.md

  - The version of this repository used for the resubmitted paper is tagged as `resubmitted_march2024`.
-A zip file of the code used for the final published paper will be archived in the Supplementary Materials for the paper, and will eventually also be archived on Zenodo.
+A zip file of the code used for the final published paper will be archived in the Supplementary Materials for the paper, and will also be archived on Zenodo.